Convergence of an actor-critic gradient flow for entropy regularised MDPs in general spaces: Convergence

-Theorem \ref{thm:convergence_1} shows that the exponentially weighted error term determines the rate of convergence of the actor-critic dynamics.
-On this note, Theorem \ref{thm:main_thm} shows that this error term decays exponentially up to an integral which now depends on the rate of change of the true state-action value function and the timescale separation.
+\end{theorem} See Appendix \ref{sec:conv1} for a proof.
+Theorem~\ref{thm:convergence_1} shows that the exponentially weighted error term determines the rate of convergence of the actor-critic dynamics.

+Third, Theorem \ref{thm:main_thm} shows that this error term decays exponentially up to an integral which now depends on the rate of change of the true state-action value function and the timescale separation.

 \begin{theorem} Let Assumptions \ref{as:linearmdp}, \ref{as:bounded_phi} and \ref{as:e_value} hold.
 Let $\eta_0 > \frac{1}{\Gamma}$ and $0<\tau < 1$.
 Then for all $t \geq 0$ there exists constants $b_1,b_2 > 0$ such that